 Visas that are qualified for the “self-sponsorship” are Artist, Journalist, Researcher, Engineer, Specialist in Humanities/International Services, and Skilled Labor but even if you are a student there is still a chance that you can obtain the visa if you show that you have long-term contracts with the companies you are working with.

 What Are the Benefits of Sponsoring Your Own Visa?

 You are no longer attached to one company and that might allow you to earn more money, particularly if you work as a foreign language teacher.
 You can do as many side gigs as you want.
 There is one big disadvantage though.
 If you self-sponsor your visa there is no way it can be longer than 1 year, unfortunately.
 Meaning that if you want to apply for the Permanent Residency in the future, you would need another type of visa or a “real” sponsor.

-Remember, you can still get a working visa in Japan.
+Remember, you can still get a working visa in Japan, even if you’re not working full-time.
 Had you heard about it before reading this article?
-Do you have any friends who sponsored their own visas?
+Do you have any friends who have a self-sponsored visa Japan?
 Let us know in the comments!